ceracare/qa-rec-task.postman/README.md

 # Postman QA Task

 Imagine you are testing a room booking application.
 Using this room booking [API Documentation](https://restful-booker.herokuapp.com/apidoc/index.html)

 ## Task 1
-Based on the API above, how would you go about testing it.
-Explain your approach in as much detail as you can, taking everything in to consideration.
+Based on the API above and your previous experience of working with API's, how would you go about testing it.
+Create a TEST-APPROACH.md and explain your test approach in as much detail as you can, taking everything into consideration (it's like a one page test plan containing a brain dump of your thought process).

 ## Task 2
 To ensure the application is healthy, the DevOps team call the `/ping` endpoint every minute.